 Everywhere the familiar notice appeared: FOR GERMANS ONLY.
 FOR ARYANS ONLY.
 The sign on Julian’s Cinema said FOR GERMANS ONLY.
 Certain barbershops said FOR GERMANS ONLY.
 All hospitals now were for ARYANS ONLY.
 But almost all the doctors in the hospitals were Jews.

 The Jews in Slonim were particularly distressed by the decree ordering them to wear the yellow patch on their chest and on their back.
 With their usual precision, the Germans specified the size of the patch and how it must be sewn onto the clothing.
-Jewish backs had known this shame in the Roman ghetto of the 15th century.
+Jewish backs had known this shame in Roman ghettos.
 The Nazis only emulated the Roman satraps.

 Because the barbering trade had been in Jewish hands for generations, and the Hitlerites would therefore have to lay bare their swinish throats to Jewish razors, they ordered the Jewish barbers to teach their trade to “pure Aryans.”